Dhanyatha/FriendsWhoMatter/README.md

 in the research paper,"Social Networks that matter".

-Project -Part 1
+Project -Part 1 (Available in this repository)
 Data Gathering phase- written in Java

+Project -Part 2
-Data Analysis- done in Matlab
+Data Analysis in Matlab